LeandroTreu/mc-parkour-generator/README.md

 You can find the explanation for all the parkour settings in [SETTINGS.md](SETTINGS.md)

 ## Installation

+### Windows
 1. Download the latest release [here](https://github.com/LeandroTreu/mc-parkour-generator/releases).
 2. Extract the `zip` file and move the `MPG` folder to your Desktop or where you can find it again.
 The entire application is inside the folder (no installation needed).
 3. Double-click `MPG.exe`.

+### Linux/macOS
+For Linux and macOS it is best to build the app from source:

+1. MPG requires Python version 3.12.3.
+Install `Python 3.12.3`, open a terminal, and make sure you're using the correct version with: `python --version`
+2. Download the `Source code (zip)` [here](https://github.com/LeandroTreu/mc-parkour-generator/releases).
+3. Extract the `zip` and open a terminal in the `mc-parkour-generator-0.2.0` folder.
+4. Create and activate a virtual environment to download all the dependencies: `python -m venv .venv && source .venv/bin/activate`
+5. Install all dependencies with: `python -m pip install -r src/requirements.txt`
+6. Build the app with: `cd src && ./build.sh`
+7. Copy the created MPG folder in `src/dist/MPG` to your Desktop.
+The entire application is inside the folder.
+8. Double-click `MPG`.

 ## Advanced Installation and Usage
 Python version 3.12.3 was used to develop the application.
 You can find all needed pip packages in `requirements.txt`.
-The main imports are NumPy, Matplotlib and Pillow.
+The main imports are Matplotlib and Pillow.
 PyInstaller was used to build the executable.

 MPG can also be used as a CLI application.
 Just disable the GUI by setting use_gui to False in `MPG.py`.
 All settings can be set in the `settings.json` file and are documented in [SETTINGS.md](SETTINGS.md).
 ## License